Incoming Residents

 Roommates

-We encourage you to talk with your roommate, avoid using social media as the only means to get to know him or her.
-Create time to interact with your roommate over the phone, Facetime, or Skype.
+We encourage you to talk with your roommate - avoid using social media as the only means to get to know each other.
+Create time to interact with your roommate over the phone, Facetime, or Zoom.
 Do not just text!
 Find common interests or take the opportunity to learn about something new to you that your roommate enjoys and can teach you about.
-Do not forget that your Resident Assistant (RA) can be a great resource to help you in this endeavor.
+Do not forget that your Community Advisor (CA) can be a great resource to help you in this endeavor.

 20 Open-Ended Questions to Help You Break the Ice: